Anvar Saidenov

-Anvar Saidenov (Ánýar Ǵalımollauly Sáıdenov, born September 19, 1960) – financier, banker, who held high political positions in Kazakhstan.
+Anvar Saidenov (Ánýar Ǵalımollauly Sáıdenov, born September 19, 1960) is a financier and banker who held high political positions in Kazakhstan.

-Education specialty - economist, holds a master's degree in economics and finance.
-Speaks Kazakh, Russian and English.
-Academic degree - candidate of economic sciences.
-Engaged in teaching and research activities.
-Was the chairman of the National Bank of Kazakhstan from 2004 to 2009.
+Saidenoc is an economist, and holds a master's degree in economics and finance.
+He speaks Kazakh, Russian and English.
+He was the chairman of the National Bank of Kazakhstan from 2004 to 2009.

 In May 2022, he headed the board of directors of Alfa-Bank in the Republic of Kazakhstan.

 Biography

 Anvar Saidenov was born on September 19, 1960, in Moscow;